DefGuard/docs/help/mobile-client/instance-adding.md

 4. This is the step where we can add our mobile device.
 Enter the name of your device, then click **Create Configuration**.
 <figure><img src="../../.gitbook/assets/defguard-enrollment-step4.png" alt="" width="50%"></figure>

-5. You should see a screen like this.
+5. You will see a screen like this.
 <figure><img src="../../.gitbook/assets/defguard-enrollment-step4-qr.png" alt="" width="50%"></figure>

 6. Open Defguard on your mobile device.
 Click **Scan QR Code**, and scan the code from **step 5**.